sameerpadhye/Personal-projects/data_analytic_utilities/README.md

 The folder contains R scripts for a. various univariate and multivariate statistical techniques, b.
 Biodiversity and Ecological data analyses, c. text analytics, d.
-Spatial data analysis and visualization, e. using SQL in R
+Spatial data analysis and visualization and e. using SQL in R. Sample data for most of these analyses is available in the sample_datasets folder